> Jan 24th, 2019: Design corrections.

-OverviewAlthough Stubeck belongs to Hohe Tauern it resembles by its rounded and hilly shape more to Nockberge, standing across the Lieser valley.
+Although Stubeck belongs to Hohe Tauern it resembles by its rounded and hilly shape more to Nockberge, which are stretching across the Lieser valley.
 Still, this stand-alone mountain is very interesting for ascending, especially in times of tour skiing.
-The upper part of the mountain is rocky and grassy, a bit lower many alpine pastures can be seen, further lower it's covered with forests.
+The upper part of the mountain is rocky and grassy, a bit below, many alpine pastures can be seen, further below, the mountain is covered with forests.
 Also the landscape in the lower and mid altitudes is very exploited.
 From the Villach-Salzburg highway, passing by on its eastern part, you can see many villages, farms, roads and cart-roads ascending up the hill.

 The popularity of Stubeck for skiing is shown also by the fact, that from Frido-Kordon Huette to the very summit a 'Gipfeltaxi' (summit-taxi) is driving.